-Turns out, eggplant is AMAZING on the grill brushed with olive oil and garlic.
-So simple, yet so good.
+And I'm happy I did!
+I have discovered eggplant is AMAZING cooked on the grill brushed with olive oil and garlic.
 I’ve also used it in place of pasta for lasagna noodles.
-Thick slices make yummy mini pizzas, but perhaps one of the favorite ways I’ve discovered is this One Pot Greek Eggplant and Rice adapted from OMGFood.com.
+I've made yummy mini pizzas over thick slices of eggplant, but perhaps one of the favorite recipes I’ve discovered is this One Pot Greek Eggplant and Rice adapted from OMGFood.com.

-It sounded like a great option for using not only eggplant, but also the leeks and cabbage we needed to cook up.
+It sounded like a great option for using eggplant, tomatoes, and onions, which are all abundant right now.
 Plus, who doesn’t love only one dish to clean?!

 Jake and I both loved it!
 It’s hearty and filling, and will be especially perfect when the nights get cooler.
 We enjoyed a bowl each for dinner, along with lunch the next day, and even froze some for a quick weeknight dinner when we’re short on time.